albar965/littlenavmap-manual/src/en/FLIGHTPLAN.rst

 (menu ``View`` -> ``User Features``).
 The menu item is suffixed with the text ``hidden on map`` if this is the case.

-.. _show-traffic-pattern:
+.. _show-traffic-pattern-flightplan:

-|Display Airport Traffic Pattern| Display Airport Traffic Pattern
+|Add Airport Traffic Pattern| Add Airport Traffic Pattern
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Same as :ref:`show-traffic-pattern`.
+Same as :ref:`show-traffic-pattern-map`.

 This menu item is enabled if clicked on an airport.
 Shows a dialog that allows to customize and display an airport traffic pattern on the map.